How Ennodia Works

 Budget

 Section titled “Budget”Before a high-level run starts child tasks, Ennodia can estimate the input-token budget.
-The estimate includes selected child task count, prompt input, planned Compare input, and the effective candidate bound used in the judge prompt.
+The estimate includes selected child task count, prompt input, planned Compare input, and the effective candidate bound used in the Judge prompt.

 Budget checks are intentionally honest.
 Ennodia can enforce local preflight